AdelGann/SettingVSC/README.md

 ![author: AdelGann](public/image3.png)

-### prerequisites
+### Prerequisites

 Install the following extensions for vsc

-1. Default extensions that we needed
+Default extensions that we needed:

-2. Material icon Theme for icons
+1. Material icon Theme for icons
-3. Prettier
+2. Prettier
-4. Indenticator
+3. Indenticator
-5. Yoru for general theme
+4. Yoru for general theme

 for extra install Fira Code Font

-### installation
+### Installation

 1. Copy the code from Settings.json on github
 2. Go to Vsc configuration: ![author: AdelGann](public/image1.png)
 3. Paste into Settings.json on VSC

+#### Notes
+This environment is configured for Windows, if you want to configure it in linux please note that the "Yoru" theme is not available in Code OSS or VSCodium